hakancelikdev/pydbm/docs/tutorial/models.md

-Models you create using BaseModel look similar to your Pydantic or Django models.
+Models you create using DbmModel look similar to your Pydantic or Django models.

 The purpose of your models is to validate your data, if you want to normalize it and save it using [dbm](https://docs.python.org/3/library/dbm.html).
 If you wish, you can use your model to perform simple operations on your related data,